syncfusion-content/asp.netmvc-docs/aspnetmvc/PivotGrid/Relational-Group-By-Date.md

 The properties associated with group by date option is,

 * Format - To set the data type format.
-* FotmatString - Specifies the structure of the date format.
+* FormatString - Specifies the structure of the date format.
 * Delimiter - Specifies the separator of the date values.
 * GroupByDate.Interval - Specifies the pattern in which date type to be displayed.